 I found the display of the loonie itself to be rather...inconspicuous.
 The story board behind it was massive, but the loonie itself was embedded in a rubber puck and mounted in the darkness of the lit-from-behind story board.
 After mourning the inadequate display, I moved on to the other side of the Hall which showcased Canadian amateur hockey athletes and housed the play zone for wanna-be hockey players and goalies.

-On my way out, I got to goggle at a huge display featuring the University of Alberta hockey teams...home to
+On my way out, I got to goggle at a huge display featuring the University of Alberta hockey teams...home town pride...gotta love it.

 By the way, if you're wondering where all the pictures are...I didn't take any digital ones.
 It was too dark and the images kept coming out pixel-ly.
 I did however take around 24 black & white shots with my manual camera - just too broke to develop them just yet.
 Soon.
 I hope.